Tprrt's Blog

 Setup the environment

-First, It is required to install the packages that are needed to install and use the cross-toolchain but also to compile the host tools and to provide Qemu:
+First, it is required to install the packages that are needed to install and use the cross-toolchain but also to compile the host tools and to provide Qemu:

 • The Ncurses libraries are only required to execute the command make menuconfig.